apyra/nvim-unity/README.md

 ---

-## 📦 Features
+## Features

-- Open Unity C# scripts directly in Neovim
-- Jump to exact line clicked in Unity
+- 🧠 Automatically open C# scripts in Neovim when clicked in Unity
+- 🖥️ Opens all files from the same Unity project in the **same terminal and buffer**
-- Automatically regenerates project files via button
+- 🔄 Regenerate `.csproj` files via a Unity button or `:UnityRegenerate` command
-- Cross-platform launcher (Windows `.bat`, Linux/macOS `.sh`)
+- 🔌 Unity package + Neovim plugin architecture
+- 🔥 Zero dependency on `nvr` (Neovim Remote)
+- 🖥️ Cross-platform support (Windows, Linux, macOS)

 ---

 ## 📂 Installation

+### Unity

 1. Install the Unity package from Git: